 Level 2 - Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly.
-The Company has classified Gold Call Options in Level 2.

 Level 3 - Inputs that are not based on observable market data.
 The Company has no financial instruments classified in Level 3.